 Block screen alerts

-Agree on 'no phone' zones
+Agree on 'phone free' zones

-Create a space they can concentrate on
+Create a space they can concentrate in

-Eat healthy, regular meals & snacks.
+Eat healthy, regular meals and snacks

-Cut the caffeine.
+Cut the caffeine